-Last year, we provided supportive housing to over 150 Chicago households
+Last year, we provided supportive housing to about 130 Chicago households

 Inspiration Corporation’s Housing Services program provides formerly homeless individuals and families with an apartment and the wraparound services and support they need to make their new place a home.

 Our case managers connect with individuals and families experiencing homelessness on the streets and in emergency shelters, help them identify a new home, and work with their new landlord to make sure that they transition smoothly into their unit.
 We strive to help our participants increase their self-sufficiency with the ultimate goal of helping them exit poverty for good.